NAAQS Implementation Process

 The SIPs serve two main purposes:

 - Demonstrate that the state has the basic air quality management program components in place to implement a new or revised NAAQS.

 - Identify the emissions control requirements the state will rely upon to attain and/or maintain the primary and secondary NAAQS.

 SIP Development Process

-Within two years after setting a new NAAQS or revising an existing standard: With input from the states and tribes, EPA must identify or "designate" areas as meeting (attainment areas) or not meeting (nonattainment areas), the standards.
+Within 2 years after setting a new NAAQS or revising an existing standard: With input from the states and tribes, EPA must identify or "designate" areas as meeting (attainment areas) or not meeting (nonattainment areas), the standards.
 Designations are based on the most recent set of air monitoring or modeling data characterizing an area.

 Within 3 years after setting a new NAAQS or revising an existing standard: All states must submit state implementation plans (or plan revisions) to show they have the basic air quality management program components in place to implement a new or revised NAAQS, as specified in Clean Air Act section 110.
 These plans are often called "infrastructure SIPs."
 Learn more about Infrastructure SIP requirements.
 See Guidance on Development and Submission of Infrastructure State Implementation Plans for National Ambient Air Quality Standards (PDF) (62pp, 533k)